jspaaks/2022-ieee/README.md

 &#9733; Next, create a new repository on GitHub for the experiments we'll be doing in this tutorial.
 Make sure to check the "Add a README file" checkbox when asked, and verify that the repository visibility is set to "Public", otherwise the tooling won't be able to see you repository.

+Our README is written in MarkDown, but note that `howfairis` also supports `README`s written in ReStructured Text.
+Besides repositories on GitHub, `howfairis` supports GitLab repositories as well, albeit with some limitations: at the moment, `howfairis` can only handle repositories on gitlab.com (i.e. not on self-hosted instances), and only repositories that do not use GitLab's subgroup feature.

 &#9733; From your terminal, run `howfairis` on the newly created repository, as follows:

 ```shell